TOEFL Eligibility Criteria 2026: Age Limit, Qualification & Score Required

 From the Desk of Yocket

-The first step for any exam preparation is understanding the basis, which will help you with everything else.
+The first step for any exam preparation is understanding the basics, which will help you with everything else.
 This eligibility guide consolidates all the information you need in one place, ensuring you stay focused on your preparation.

 At Yocket Prep, we understand the importance of excelling in the TOEFL exam to help you pursue your dreams of studying abroad.
 Hence, we are here to guide you through every step of the process and help you stay ahead of the game with a treasure trove of free resources, expert advice, and valuable insights designed to fuel your success.